Skip to main content

 (Each violation constitutes its own fine)

-• Lack of written agreement with a food recovery organization or service
+• Lack of written agreement with Food Recovery Organization or Food Recovery Service (FRO/FRS)

 • Lack of food donation records